beakbahama/log/README.md

 - [**PPSD, PPHD, and PP4K**](docs/stress.md): Stress is killing us; we are stressing each other out; we need to stop stressing out ourselves and others.
 Together, we can begin moving towards a world where we can all thrive and live life to the fullest and most comfortable.
 In this document, I make up some new terms, not for the sake of making up terms, but for the sake of recognizing humanity's true struggles and outlining a new way forward.

 - [**Chins**](docs/chins.md): The only unique thing about humans are chins, not the big brain or anything else.
 And the reason for them: to help us think and avoid conflict.
-I explore the history of our understanding of the chin and my relatively recent rediscovery of its purpose.
+In this document, I explore the chin and my relatively recent rediscovery of its purpose.
 Adult me didn't figure it out, kid me did.

 ## Stories